-76. I note the comments of the Landscape Design Officer.
+59. The Landscape Design Officer commented on the previous application.
 The character of the landscape is one of large open fields interspersed with hedgerows and lines of trees.
 The building is single storey and will sit within existing vegetation.
 There is sufficient scope for new planting which will further help assimilate the building into its surroundings.
-Various changes to the landscape proposals have been suggested by the Landscape Design Officer which have been forwarded to the applicants.
+Various changes to the landscape proposals were suggested by the Landscape Design Officer at the time of the previous application and can be dealt with by condition.